cheerfulstoic/step_wise/README.md

 # StepWise

 `StepWise` is a light wrapper for the parts of your code which need to be debuggable in production.
+It does this by separating the implementation of your *app logic* from the implementation of how things like *logs, metrics, and traces* are created.

 That means that it: